 Cover All Exposed Areas

 Sunscreen must be present on your face, ears, hands, neck, and arms.
-But if your activity involves exposing other parts of your body, include the back and legs.
+But if your activity involves exposing other parts of your body, include them, such as your back and legs.

 Reapply Like Clockwork